Why hiding WordPress admin menus isn't enough?

 WordPress does not separate visibility from capability.

-It does not change what they can do.
+Changing what users see does not change what they can do.
+For high-impact actions, this distinction matters.

-When actions are controlled, the risk is reduced at the source.
+When these actions are managed, the risk is reduced at the source.

 A practical approach